apache/pekko-persistence-cassandra/README.md

 ## Documentation

-See https://pekko.apache.org for the documentation including the API docs.
-The docs for all the Apache Pekko modules can be found there.
+See the [pekko-persistence-cassandra website](https://pekko.apache.org/docs/pekko-persistence-cassandra/current/) for the application documentation.
+The docs for all the Apache Pekko modules can be found at https://pekko.apache.org.

 ## Community